-Let us begin with some exegetical remarks concerning the notion of compositionality.
+Let us begin with some exceptical remarks concerning the notion of compositionality.
 Here is what I regard as a standard definition of compositionality.

-The meaning of a complex expression is a function of the meanings of its parts and the mode of composition by which it has been obtained.
+The meaning of a complex expression is a function of the meanings of its parts and the mode of composition by which it has been obtained from these parts.

 Almost every word of this definition is in need of explanation.
 We begin with the subject of the sentence: the meaning of an expression.
-To use this expression here means that there first of all are expressions and meanings; and that expressions have meanings.
+To use this expression here means to acknowledge that there first of all are expressions and meanings; and that expressions have meanings.
 Immediately we start to ask ourselves what expressions are and what meanings are.
 Since meanings are attributed to expressions, I take this to say that whatever expressions are, they must be part of the language to begin with.
 Thus, strictly speaking, expressions must be strings.

-However, we have settled the question differently in Section 2.5: expressions are sequences of strings.
+However, we have settled the question somehwat differently in Section 2.5; there we concluded that expressions are sequences of strings.
 Moreover, they must be sequences of strings of which we know what their meaning is.
-This is implicit in the use of the definite determiner "the meaning of an expression".
-The use of the definite determiner "the" is somewhat troublesome: it may mean that an expression has one and only one meaning; it may also mean that its meaning is not arbitrary.
+This is implicit in the use of the definite determiner in 'the meaning of an expression'.
+The use of the definite determiner is somewhat troublesome: it may mean that an expression has one and only one meaning; it may also mean that its meaning is not arbitrary.
 If taken in the first sense expressions are unambiguous.
-I take this to be incorrect and not the way in which "the" is to be understood here (see also the discussion in Section 3.5).
-Rather, I wish to plead that we interpret this as follows: given that we are under way to investigate some meaning of an expression, which is one of the many that it may have, but we have fixed that one as opposed to others, we have a recipe to get this meaning from whatever the components mean.
+I take this to be incorrect and not the way in which 'the' is to be understood here (see also the discussion in Section 3.5).
+Rather, I wish to plead that we interpret this as follows: given that we are under way to investigate some given meaning of an expression, which is one of the many that it may have, but we have fixed that one as opposed to others, we have a recipe to get this meaning from whatever the components mean.
 Thus, the definite determiner points to an implicitly made choice.
 I defer a definition of what meanings are.
 So far we know this much: there are expressions (sequences of strings) and meanings; a language consists of a relation between the two.
 This is the original idea laid out in [Saussure, 1967].

 One word still remains to be discussed: complex.
 To say whether an expression is simple or complex cannot be determined intrinsically; in fact, 'complex' here means the following.
-We have a grammar G of the expressions.
-An expression is simple if it is the value of a simple term; and an expression is complex if it is the value of a complex term.
+We are given a grammar G of the expressions.
+An expression is G-simple if it is the value in G of a simple term; and an expression is G-complex if it is the value in G of a complex term.
+Often, we omit mentioning the grammar.
 It turns out that one and the same expression can both be simple and complex; this is the case with idioms, for example.
 But it is also the case with false idioms such as /caterpillar/.
-This expression is both simple and complex, at least if we use a simple compounding grammar of English.
+This expression is both simple and complex, at least if we assume a grammar of English where compounding is performed by concatenation.
 Notice that so far the grammar is just a context free grammar for tuples of strings and knows nothing about the meaning.
 To make sense of the above definition, however, we must assume that the grammar also handles meanings together with expressions.
 For we wish to say, for example, that idioms are simple.
 For although as expressions they are complex, their meaning is not derived from the parts their expressions have.